Updated on December 12, 2022

 What Happens if You Insert a Contact Inside Out?

-No permanent damage occurs if you put your contact in inside out.
+No permanent damage occurs if you put your contact inside out.
 You simply need to remove it and put it in the right way.

 Some people don’t even realize they’re inside out.
 Most people feel uncomfortable or as if their contact is moving if it’s inside out.
-It’ll still fit in your eye and you’ll be able to see, but it won’t fit as well.
+It’ll still fit in your eye, and you’ll be able to see, but it won’t fit as well.

 Is There a Wrong Way to Remove Contacts?

 There are mistakes you can make that put your eye health at risk.
+Here are things to avoid:

 You also need to be careful with finger placement when removing the lens.
 If you use the tip instead of the flat part of the end of your finger, you can scratch your eye.

-It’s also important to use caution when removing a contact that’s stuck in your eye.
+It’s also important to use caution when removing a contact stuck in your eye.
 There’s potential to damage your cornea if you force a stuck contact lens out of your eye.

 You should only ever use very gentle pressure when removing a lens.
 If you can't remove your contact lens with gentle pressure, call your eye doctor for help.